alibk95/CodingChallenges/README.md

 Minimize the total number of operations.
 <br>
 ## 2-Kth-largest
-Given a list, find the k-th largest element in the list.
+Given a list, find the k-th largest element in the list. <br>
 Input: list = [3, 5, 2, 4, 6, 8], k = 3 <br>
 Output: 5